 - SMSL SP200: The latest THX AAA Technology for 260$.
 Others are all 350$ or more.
 Warning: THX sounds too clinical according to some!
 Power: [email protected] for XLR and 1/4".
 (Yup, for the purists: This one is not “100% balanced”.)

 - Topping A90: Excellent for some, “endgame” for others.
 A 500$ headphone amp even rivaling the 3000$ Benchmark HPA4 according to Soundnews.
 Powerful: [email protected] for the 1/4" and [email protected] balanced.

 - Nobsound Mini: A 20$ DAC and passive speaker amp, now with Bluetooth 5 (…apparently).
 Old versions even include a headphone amp.
 And it all works.
 For 20$.
 Therefore it’s in the list, lol.

 - Ifi Zen Dac: DAC + Balanced headphone amplifier + switchable (variable or fixed) RCA and balanced outputs, and it supports MQA.
 For 130$.
+USB-only power possible for a portable DAC/Amp.
 Beat that…!

 - Denon PMA-600NE: A 400$ stereo amp (70Wx2) with Bluetooth and excellent sound for the price.